Anti-Defamation League: 1920s through 1960s

+After the 1967 Arab–Israeli War, the ADL, with the support of AIPAC founder Isaiah L. Kenen, "sought to portray certain 'anti-Israel' actions as anti-Semitic", especially with regard to international calls for Israel to end its occupation of the West Bank, according to historian Ilan Pappé.
+From the early 1970s, the ADL sought to popularize a discourse of 'new antisemitism' identifying anti-Zionism with antisemitism.

 1970s and 1980s

 In 1973, Nathan Perlmutter took the role of national director, serving until his death in 1987.
 Under the tenure of Perlmutter and his 1978–1983 co-director of interreligious affairs Yechiel Eckstein, the ADL shifted its approach to the evangelical Christian movement.
 Through the 60s and early 70s, the ADL had conflicted with the American Jewish Congress over their collaborations with evangelicals.
 Perlmutter and Eckstein changed this orientation, increasing collaborations and developing long-lasting lines of communication between the ADL and evangelical groups.
 This collaboration continued under the Foxman administration.

+The New Anti-Semitism

+After the 1967 Arab–Israeli War, the ADL—with the support of AIPAC founder Isaiah L. Kenen, according to historian Ilan Pappé—sought to "portray certain 'anti-Israel' actions as anti-Semitic" especially with regard to international calls for Israel to end its occupation of the West Bank.

+In 1974, ADL leaders Arnold Forster and Benjamin Epstein published the book The New Anti-Semitism, in which they present the term 'new antisemitism' (Note: The spelling without hyphenation is preferred according to the International Holocaust Remembrance Alliance, because the spelling with hyphenation implies that "Semitism" is a valid concept.) and the idea that a new form of discrimination against Jews has emerged, especially with regard to Zionism and the State of Israel.
+The book has been criticized for conflating anti-Zionism—opposition to Zionism—with antisemitism—discrimination against Jews.

 In the 1970s, the ADL partnered with Federal Bureau of Investigation (FBI) field offices, sharing information learned from the monitoring of extremist groups.

 In 1977, the ADL opened a headquarters in Jerusalem.

 It opposed an anti-Mormon film called The God Makers in 1982, viewing it a challenge to religious freedom.